jennyknuth/triptracker-angular/README.md

 A prototype web application for [Boulder Valley School District's Trip Tracker program] (http://www.bvsd.org/transportation/toschool/tracker/Pages/default.aspx) designed to reward kids taking alternative transportation to school.

 [Trip Tracker Online] (http://development.triptracker.divshot.io/#/) aims to provide a fun and engaging way for students to record their trips and chart their progress online.
 It uses strategic color coding and data-driven graphics.
 See a live demo here: [http://development.triptracker.divshot.io/#/](http://development.triptracker.divshot.io/#/).
-(Please be patient when loading…due to free hosting it must first "wake up").
+(Please be patient when loading…due to free hosting the database must first "wake up".)

 The back end is in a separate repo found here: [https://github.com/jennyknuth/triptracker](https://github.com/jennyknuth/triptracker).
 Using an Express/Node.js server, data from mongoDB is sent to an API hosted on Heroku.